PrzemyslawSwiderski/python-gradle-plugin/README.md

 ### Additional examples alongside with sample PipTasks configurations can be found in `examples` module in this project.

+## Existing project integration

+Integration with the existing Python projects can also be done within a separate Gradle module.

+An example can be found [here](https://github.com/PrzemyslawSwiderski/Janus/tree/main/gradle-setup).

+By simply running the `runDemoScript` Gradle task user can bootstrap the whole project locally or in Docker container via `runDemoContainer` task.

 ## Intellij setup

 Auto import installed Python SDK: